google/flatbuffers/docs/source/Benchmarks.md

     though with a more complicated binary encoding and less flexibility (no optional fields to allow deprecating fields or serializing with missing fields for which defaults exist).
-    It currently also isn't fully cross-platform portable (lack of VS support).
 -   msgpack: has very minimal forwards/backwards compatibility support when used with the typed C++ interface.
 Also lacks VS2010 support.
 -   Thrift: very similar to Protocol Buffers, but appears to be less efficient,